Get a Calendar in the Mac OS X Menu Bar with Day-O, a Date & Time Replacement

 One of my longstanding peeves with Mac OS X is the lack of a pull-down calendar in the menubars default Date & Time settings.
 If you click on the time, instead of seeing something useful like a calendar or more date/time details, you just have options to set an analog clock or open Preferences.
 I’ll stop complaining, because now a little app called Day-O solves that problem.
 Day-O offers an attractive and functional replacement to OS X’s Date & Time, plus it’s free to download.

-For best results, I’d recommend disabling the default clock and just using Day-O, here’s how:
+For best results (as in, not having two clocks), I’d recommend disabling the default clock and just using Day-O, here’s how to do that:

 - Open “System Preferences” from the Apple menu